Specialist units

 These programmes include intensive reintegration and safety planning for release.

-Two of the units provide treatment for child sex offenders, while the other four provide treatments for violent and adult sex offenders.
+Two of the units provide treatment for people who have sexually offended against children, while the other four provide treatments for people with violent and adult sex offences.

 Drug treatment

-Drug treatment units provide a group-based programme in a therapeutic environment for prisoners with alcohol and drug related issues.
+Drug treatment units provide a group-based programme in a therapeutic environment for people in prison with alcohol and drug related issues.

 Mothers with babies